Boise State vs. Wyoming NCAA Football Odds, Plays and Insights | November 12, 2021

 - In Boise State's nine games this season, it has six wins against the spread.

-- The Broncos covered the spread in their only game when favored by 13.5 points or more.
+- This season, the Broncos won ATS in their only game as a favorite of 13.5 points or more.

-- Boise State's games this year have gone over the point total two times in nine opportunities (22.2%).
+- Boise State's games this year have eclipsed the over/under two times in nine opportunities (22.2%).

-- Boise State is 6-1 against the spread and 5-2 overall in games when it puts up more than 21.3 points.
+- Boise State is 6-1 against the spread and 5-2 overall this season when the team puts up more than 21.3 points.

-- When Boise State piles up over 324.8 yards, the team is 4-2 against the spread and 4-2 overall.
+- Boise State is 4-2 against the spread and 4-2 overall when the team amasses over 324.8 yards.

-- The Broncos have 11 turnovers this season, equal to the number of takeaways for the Cowboys.

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.